vert-x/jca-adaptor/README.md

    * <b>clusterConfigFile</b>
      * Type: java.lang.String
      * Outbound / Inbound
-     * <b>clusterConfigFile</b> specifies which cluster file will be used to join the vertx cluster.
-Default to 'default-cluster.xml'.
+     * <b>clusterConfigFile</b> specifies which cluster file will be used to join the vertx cluster. 'default-cluster.xml' shipped with the resource adapter will be used if it is not specified.
+It can be either a file absolute path, or a system property using expression like: '${cluster.config.file}'.
      The resource adapter ships a 'default-cluster.xml' inside the .rar file, which uses tcp-ip network join on '127.0.0.1'
    * <b>timeout</b>
      * Type: java.lang.Long